-Only the sages of the time had the inkan, which was hung around the neck with a rope, being carried as a necessary accessory for everyday life.
-Each possessed the inkan with peculiar engravings, made with stones of value.
+Only the sages of the time owned the inkan, which was hung around the neck with a rope, being carried as a necessary accessory for everyday life.
+Each one possessed the inkan with peculiar engravings, made with precious stones.

-Subsequently, the inkan spread to the world.
-In the east, through China, it arrived in Japan.
-In the west, it crossed Greece, Egypt, Rome and arrived in Europe, where the custom of using inkan has not been maintained throughout history.
+Subsequently, inkan spread to the world.
+To the east, through China, it reached Japan.
+In the west, it crossed Greece, Egypt, Rome and reached Europe, where the custom of using the Inkan has not been maintained throughout history.
 Unfortunately, this custom did not reach Brazil.

-Formerly in Japan, inkan was used only by the emperor and his most trusted agents, as a way of certifying official documents with the emperor's authority symbol.
+Formerly in Japan, inkan was used only by the emperor and his most trusted agents, as a way of certifying official documents with the symbol of the emperor's authority.

-From the Heian and Kamakura eras, inkanse became common among the population and in the Meiji Period, under the law, inkant became an object of common use and it is necessary to be registered by the prefecture of each city (inkan shoumeisho) [印鑑証明書] .
+From the Heian and Kamakura Eras onwards the inkanse became common among the population and in the Meiji Era, by virtue of the legislation, the inkanse became an object of common use and must be registered by the prefecture of each city (inkan shoumeisho) [印鑑証明書] .

 Types of Inkan and Hanko